Dynamic Balanced Graph Partitioning: Related Work

+The inapproximability of the static variant for general values of $\ell$ motivated research on the bicriteria variant, which can be seen as the offline counterpart of our cluster-size augmentation approach.
+Here, the~goal is~to~develop $(\ell,\delta)$-balanced graph partitioning, where the graph has to be partitioned into $\ell$ components of~size less than $\delta \cdot (n / \ell)$ and the cost of the cut is compared to the optimal (non-augmented) solution where all components are of size $n / \ell$.
+The variant where $\delta \geq 2$ was considered in \cite{LeMaTr90,SimTen97,EvNaRS00,EvNaRS99,KrNaSc09}.
+So far the best result is an $O(\!\sqrt{\log n \cdot \log \ell})$-approximation by Krauthgamer et al.~\cite{KrNaSc09}, which builds on ideas from the $O(\!\sqrt{\log n})$-approximation algorithm for balanced cuts by Arora et al.~\cite{ArRaVa09}.
+For smaller values of $\delta$, i.e., when $\delta = 1 + \eps$ with a fixed $\eps > 0$, Andreev and R{\"{a}}cke gave an $O(\log^{1.5} n / \eps^2)$ approximation~\cite{AndRae06}, which was later improved to $O(\log n)$ by Feldmann and Foschini ~\cite{FelFos15}.

+The BRP problem considered in this paper was not previously studied.
+However, it bears some resemblance to the classic online problems; below we highlight some of them.

-Our model can be seen as a generalization of online paging~\cite{paging-mark,paging-optimal-difficult,companion-caching,young-paging-soda}, sometimes also referred to as online caching, where requests for data items arrive over time and need to be served from a cache of finite capacity, and where the number of cache misses must be minimized.
-The online caching and paging problem was first analyzed in the framework of the competitive analysis by Sleator and Tarjan~\cite{competitive-analysis}, who presented a~$kALG / (kALG - kOPT + 1)$-competitive algorithm, where~$kALG$ is the cache size of the online and $kOPT$ the cache size of the offline algorithm.
-The authors also proved that no deterministic online algorithm can beat this ratio.
-In the classic caching model and its variants~\cite{restricted-caching,matroid-caching,companion-caching}, items need to be put into the cache upon each request, and the problem usually boils down to finding a smart eviction strategy, such as Least Recently Used (LRU) or Flush-When-Full (FWF).
-In contrast, in our setting, requests can be served remotely.
-In this light, our model is reminiscent of caching models \emph{with bypassing}~\cite{generalized-caching-optimal,caching-rejection-penalties}.
-In fact, it is easy to see that in a scenario with~$\ell=2$ clusters, online paging can be simulated (cf.~Section~\ref{sec:reduction}): in this simulation, one cluster can be used as the cache and the other cluster as the slow memory; by the corresponding problem reduction we also obtain a~$k-1$ lower bound for our problem without augmentation.
-However, in general, in our model, the ``cache'' is \emph{distributed}: requests occur \emph{between} nodes and \emph{not to} nodes, and costs can be saved by collocation.
+Our model is related to online paging~\cite{SleTar85,FKLMSY91,McGSle91,AcChNo00}, sometimes also referred to as online caching, where requests for data items (nodes) arrive over time and need to be served from a cache of finite capacity, and where the number of cache misses must be minimized.
+Classic problem variants usually boil down to finding a smart eviction strategy, such as Least Recently Used (LRU).
+In our setting, requests can be served remotely (i.e., without fetching the corresponding nodes to a single cluster).
+In this light, our model is more reminiscent of caching models \emph{with bypassing}~\cite{EpImLN11,EpImLN15,Irani02}.
+Nonetheless, we show that BRP is capable of emulating online paging.

-BRP also has connections to online packing problems, where items of different sizes arriving over time need to be packed into a minimal number of bins~\cite{bin-packing-harmonic,bin-packing-best-seiden}.
-In contrast to these problems, however, in our case the objective is not to minimize the number of bins but rather the number of ``links'' between bins, given a fixed number of bins.

-Finally, our model also connects to recent work on online clique and correlation clustering~\cite{bala-part,corr-clu,graph-part,graph-clustering-survey}.
-In this prior work, nodes and/or links can appear over time, but the underlying communication graph remains invariant.

-\andreas{Can we contrast our lower bounds with theirs?
-In our problem much harder?
-What is the price of \emph{re}-partitioning?}